CRE Tool Hub

 Personal income typically includes W2 wages, distributions from other entities, and interest/dividend income.
 Personal debt includes home mortgages, auto loans, and outstanding credit card balances.
 Lenders generally target a Global DSCR of 1.25x.
 A sponsor with a high-income medical or legal practice can often leverage their personal balance sheet to secure a loan on a property that only produces a 1.10x standalone DSCR.

-DSCR Requirements by Asset Risk Profile
+DSCR Requirements by Asset Class and Risk Profile

 Asset class volatility is the primary driver of DSCR surcharges.
 Defensive assets (Multifamily/Industrial) support lower ratios, while volatile assets (Hospitality/Specialty) require higher cushions.